 Much of Syria’s Idlib province is controlled by an alliance of jihadist groups called Hayat Tahrir al-Sham.
 The group is led by Jabhat Fateh al-Sham which was previously known as Jabhat al-Nusra, al-Qaeda’s affiliate in Syria.
 Nusra was founded by Abu Muhammad al-Julani, who is currently also leader of HTS.

-Turkish military forces recently moved into Idlib province, part of deal agreed in Astana in September.
+Turkish military forces recently moved into Idlib province, part of a deal agreed in Astana in September.
 The troops were escorted in by HTS militants.
 Charles Lister wrote that, according to opposition and jihadist sources, the “Turkish move into Idlib was the result of an intensive negotiation process between HTS and Turkey.”

 When Nusra changed its name to Jabhat Fateh al-Sham, Julani did not say that the organisation was splitting or breaking from al-Qaeda, only that the “new organization has no affiliation to any external entity,” but many news outlets refer to JFS as a former affiliate.